Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Datasets

 \item\textbf{Movie:} In the cinema scenario, visual information (e.g. posters, advertisements etc.) alone is insufficient.
 We use ReDial \citep{li2018redial} and INSPIRED \citep{hayati2020inspired}, augmented with posters, metadata, and reviews in~\citet{tmdb_2026}. \end{itemize}

 \paragraph{Dataset Adaptation} Existing CRS datasets are not directly applicable to \imnl{} evaluation due to fundamental setting differences (cf. \Autoref{tab:rw_novelty}).
 Therefore, we introduce a unified pipeline to curate \imnl{} datasets from existing CRS datasets (cf. \Autoref{app:dataset_adaptation} for full description).
 We retain original conversations and candidate items as $\mathcal{C}_{1:t}$ and $\mathcal{I}^{\text{env}}$.
 For each $\mathcal{C}_{1:t}$, we synthesize an egocentric scene that reflects how items in $\mathcal{I}^{\text{env}}$ would appear in immersive settings (cf. \Autoref{fig:three-plots} for example).
 Ground-truth $\mathcal{I}^{\text{env}*}_t$ are inherited from the original datasets.
-Ground-truth $\mathcal{A}^{(i)*, {\text{crit}}}_t$ are curated by judging each attribute in $\mathcal{A}^{(i)}$ with intent-tagged utterances for \texttt{crit}.\footnote{All experimental results and curated datasets are available at \href{https://anonymous.4open.science/r/ICRS-3F02/README.md}{anonymous.4open.science/ICRS-3F02}.}
+Ground-truth $\mathcal{A}^{(i)*, {\text{crit}}}_t$ are curated by judging each attribute in $\mathcal{A}^{(i)}$ with intent-tagged utterances for \texttt{crit}.\footnote{All experimental results and curated datasets are available at \href{https://github.com/D3Mlab/ICRS}{https://github.com/D3Mlab/ICRS}.}